ottomattas/llmlog/_refactor/docs/problem-generation.md

     - `k=3` and `k=4` are standard NP-complete families and are easier to tune for balanced SAT/UNSAT generation.
     - `k=5` is supported, but at larger `n` it can become much harder to keep SAT/UNSAT balanced and (especially) to generate UNSAT proofs quickly.
   - Current tooling assumes `k` in `{2,3,4,5}` because the `goodratios` table is defined for those values.
+  - If you pass an unsupported clause length (e.g. `--clens 6`), the generator exits with a clear error.

 - **Horn vs non-Horn (`--horn`)**:
   - `only` generates Horn-only problems (typically much faster to solve/prove).